Canadian Down Syndrome Week: See The Ability

 The last three months have brought unprecedented change, uncertainty and disruption to our community.
-And, unfortunately, it has become increasingly clear that women and girls
+And, unfortunately, it has become increasingly clear that women and girls have been disproportionately affected by

 March 16, 2020 is a date our community won’t soon forget.